Shankara, the Great Yogi

-The first is outer practices to purify the body and the mind so that they have the capacity to gain the higher knowledge.
-This consists of the outer limbs and practices of Yoga as Yama, Niyama, Asana, Pranayama, and Pratyahara, as well as the preparatory practices and sattvic life-style necessary to even begin the practice of Yama.
+- The first is outer practices to purify the body and the mind so that they have the capacity to gain the higher knowledge.
+This consists of the outer limbs and practices of Yoga as Yama, Niyama, Asana, Pranayama, and Pratyahara, as well as the preparatory practices and sattvic life-style necessary to even begin the practice of Yoga.

-The second consists of Dharana, Dhyana and Samadhi (yogic Samyama as all three together) as developing the higher knowledge through meditation.
-However, it must also be noted that the yogic Samadhi or Samyama can be used for lesser goals than the higher Self-knowledge (Atma-Vidya or Purusha-vidya), but that is another issue and is not the true goal of Yoga.
+- The second consists of Dharana, Dhyana and Samadhi (yogic Samyama as all three together) as developing the higher knowledge through deep meditation.
+However, it must be noted that the yogic Samadhi or Samyama can be used for lesser goals than the higher Self-knowledge (Atma-Vidya or Purusha-vidya), but that is another issue and is not the true goal of Yoga.

 Shankara and Jnana Yoga bring clarity to the higher goal of Yoga.
 Shankara states that Self-realization requires knowledge, not merely Samadhi, and that this knowledge rests upon inquiry or vichara, which is a higher mental activity, not simply actions like asana or pranayama, which have value more for purifying the mind and body than for the direct realization of the Self.
 This means that one can practice asana and pranayama forever and still not gain liberation, though these practices may aid with physical health and psychological well-being.
 We must move beyond them to a deeper meditation.

-Even meditation cannot bring us Self-realization unless it is allied with a deeper inquiry or vichara, a meditation on the Self, rather than on other objects or ideas.
+Even meditation cannot bring us Self-realization unless it is allied with a deeper inquiry or vichara, meaning meditation on the Self, rather than on other objects or ideas.
 On the other hand, without deep meditation, vichara or inquiry is not enough either, as it can remain merely at a conceptual level.
-In this regard Shankara teaches his fifteenfold Raja yoga to aid in the realization of the knowledge generated by vichara or inquiry, and as a deeper level of inquiry.
+In this regard Shankara teaches his fifteenfold Raja Yoga to aid in the realization of the knowledge generated by vichara or inquiry, and as a deeper level of inquiry.
 Clearly the role of knowledge and vichara has not been given its proper central place in most of modern Yoga.
 Shankara teaches us how to bring it back.